Sexual abuse by yoga gurus: Multiple allegations

-In 2018 Swami Vivekananda Saraswati, a Romanian yoga instructor, born as Narcis Tarcău, who is the founder and leader of the Agama Yoga center on the island of Koh Pha Ngan in Thailand was accused by at least 14 yoga students of sexual assault and rape.
+In 2018 Swami Vivekananda Saraswati, a Romanian yoga instructor, born as Narcis Tarcău, the founder and leader of the Agama Yoga centre on the island of Koh Pha Ngan in Thailand was accused by at least 14 yoga students of sexual assault and rape.

 Yoga Journal accused K. Pattabhi Jois, founder of Ashtanga Vinyasa Yoga, of making different adjustments of yoga postures for his female students than for men.
 YogaDork stated that Jois touched women inappropriately, as did Yoga Journal, The Walrus magazine, and YogaCity NYC.
 Yoga to the People, an American chain of yoga studios, was closed in 2020 following "hundreds" of accusations of abuse.

 There have been some criminal convictions and lawsuits for civil damages.
 For example, a guru, Asaram Bapu, who has some 400 ashrams around the world, was sentenced to life imprisonment in 2018 for rape by a court in Jodhpur, and at least six women have brought sexual assault lawsuits against Choudhury.
 In 2016 he was ordered to pay Minakshi Jafa-Bodden over $900,000 for sexual harassment and her dismissal from the ashram.
 Gregorian Bivolaru has been arrested in France on similar charges.